gmcknigh/gmcknigh.github.io/README.txt

-This portfolio was made using HTML5 UP under a Creative Commons License.
+This portfolio contains my resume, certifications, and projects related to all things data.